FOOD FOR FAMILIES

 Participating Councils/Assemblies/Circles can qualify to receive an attractive plaque by reporting activity in the program on the Food for Families Reimbursement Program Form (#10057) to the Supreme Council.

 Forms may also be sent by U.S. Mail with copies to:

-- With this commitment in place, assign a Council Program Chairman, Food for Families.
+- With this commitment in place, assign a Council Program Chairman.

 - Recruit Councils members to support the needs of your community.

-- Draft an Operating Plan, Food for Families Program that the Council is able to support.
-Do not over commit which may lead to failure and discouragement.
+- Draft an Operating Plan, Food for Families Program that the Council can support.
+Do not over-commit which may lead to failure and discouragement.